TmoreiraBR/PhD-Thesis-codes/README.md

 All prediction dependent methods are being added in **PredictionDependentMethods** folder.

-For the latest stable implementation for optimisation routines without pumping, visit https://github.com/TmoreiraBR/CoBaseTRS
+For the latest stable implementation for optimisation routines without pumping, visit https://github.com/TmoreiraBR/CoBaseTRS, submitted to Software Impacts.

 * *The presented flexible control algorithims (EHT, EHN) are our interpretation of the "head-control" strategy developed by Jingjing Xue, Reza Ahmadian and Roger A. Falconer, in the work: Optimising the Operation of Tidal Range Schemes https://doi.org/10.3390/en12152870